Emptiness

 This story is about a particular form of pandemic-era mobility – namely, the move from the city to the country.
 I was asked to reflect on this question by the organisers of the Annual Conference of the Museum of Moscow, most likely because the COVID-inspired move to the countryside has been observed and celebrated across national borders and political divides.
 From Russia and Latvia to the UK and France, people are asking whether – and hoping that – the pandemic will restore life to the emptying European countryside.

-A photo of an abandoned village of several buildings with orange roofs set on a lush, green mountain slope
+A photo of an abandoned village of several white buildings with orange roofs set on a lush, green mountain slope

 The abandoned village of Lucchio in Tuscany, 2018 © Dace Dzenovsка